The Last Post Ceremony, Ieper — Ypres, Menin Gate

 Every night at 8.00pm (20:00 hours) a moving ceremony takes place under the Menin Gate in Ieper - Ypres.
 The Last Post Ceremony has become part of the daily life in Ieper (Ypres) and the local people are proud of this simple but moving tribute to the courage and self-sacrifice of those who fell in defence of their town.

-Just before 8 o'clock the police arrive and all traffic is stopped from driving through the Menin Gate.
+At 7.30pm the police arrive and all traffic is stopped from driving through the Menin Gate until 8.30pm.

-For a few moments the noise of traffic echoing around the Menin Gate from the cobbled road ceases.
+For one hour the noise of traffic echoing around the Menin Gate from the cobbled road ceases.

 The crowd is hushed.
 A stillness descends over the memorial.